Well-Architected Framework

 - Adaptive authentication: Contextual authentication that adjusts the level of verification based on user behavior and risk factors.

-Why implement strong sign-in workflows
+Why implement strong authentication methods

 Writing policies that follow least privilege ensures that an authorized user does not have access to systems or data they should not have access to.
 It does not, however, ensure that unauthorized users have not improperly gained access to credentials that allow authentication to those systems or data.